Flirting in English: 14+ Phrases You Need to Flirt Like a Native Speaker

 What Is Flirting?

-You may have heard of a pick-up line.
-This is a phrase for flirting which is very direct and sometimes silly.
-Pick-up lines are usually really awkward or sound very old on purpose.
+A pick-up line is a phrase people use to flirt that is very direct and sometimes silly.
+Pick-up lines are usually really awkward or sound old on purpose.
 Being funny is a type of flirting, too.

-Another term is hitting on someone.
-This can mean to flirt, but it also has a negative meaning at times.
+To hit on someone means to flirt, but it also sometimes has a negative meaning.
 It is often used when someone is too aggressive or says something that makes you uncomfortable.

 “Are you on Facebook?”